-You are welcome to request an assessment summary sheet from the Rural Advisor.
+You are welcome to request an assessment summary sheet from the DRHM senior education coordinator where applicable.

-The New Zealand

-Rural General Practice
+The New Zealand Rural General Practice

 Network and Conference

 All rural hospital doctors, including registrars, are welcome to join the New Zealand Rural General Practice Network.
 Membership is also open to rural GPs and nurses.
 Join online at www.rgpn.org.nz.